Best USB-C Hubs in 2026: 7 Tested for MacBook, Windows, iPad & 4K

-We tested 11 USB-C hubs across MacBook, Windows, and iPad workflows.
-The 7 best USB-C hubs in 2026 — for ports, speed, charging, and durability.
+We tested 11 USB-C hubs across MacBook, Windows and iPad workflows.
+The 7 best USB-C hubs in 2026 — ranked by ports, 4K HDMI output, Power Delivery charging, and build durability.

 Affiliate disclosure: This page contains affiliate links.
 If you buy through them we earn a small commission at no extra cost to you.